 Chateau La Gaffeliere History, Overview

-Chateau La Gaffeliere has the unique distinction of being one of the oldest, family owned vineyards in the St. Emilion appellation of Bordeaux.
-The family can trace their roots in the Right Bank all the way back to the 1400’s!
+Chateau La Gaffeliere has the unique distinction of being one of the oldest, family-owned vineyards in the St. Emilion appellation of Bordeaux.
+The family can trace their roots in the Right Bank all the way back to the 1400s!

-While parts of the estate date back to the 11th century, the beginnings of La Gaffeliere start with arrival of the Comte de Malet-Roquefort in the 17th century.
-They are responsible for the unique, Gothic styled chateau, that is easily visible from the main road leading to the Saint Emilion village.
+While parts of the estate date back to the 11th century, the true beginnings of La Gaffeliere as a winery started with the arrival of the Comte de Malet-Roquefort in the 17th century.
+They are responsible for the unique, Gothic-styled chateau that is easily visible from the main road leading to the Saint Emilion village.

-In late 2014, Count Alexandre de Malet Roquefort purchased 13 hectares from the Cassat family that included Chateau Mauvezin, Domaine de Peyrelongue and Chateau Haut Badon.
+In late 2014, Count Alexandre de Malet Roquefort purchased 13 hectares from the Cassatt family that included Chateau Mauvezin, Domaine de Peyrelongue and Chateau Haut Badon.
 From those 13 hectares of vines, it is thought that 3 – 4 hectares of vines are of Classified Growth quality.
-Also in 2014, Chateau La Gaffeliere removed three hectares of their vines for replanting.
+Also in 2014, Chateau La Gaffeliere removed three hectares of its vines for replanting.

 Chateau La Gaffeliere Vineyards, Terroir, Grapes, Winemaking

 The wine of Chateau La Gaffeliere is aged in an average of 70% to 80% new, French oak barrels, where the wine remains on its lees for about 12 months.
 In total, the wine spends between 18 to 20 months in barrel, depending on the character and quality of the vintage.
 On average, slightly more than 4,000 cases of Chateau La Gaffeliere are produced every vintage.

-The Best Vintages of Chateau La Gaffeliere are: 2016, 2015, 2010, 2009 and 2005.
-I have also enjoyed enjoyed truly older vintages from 1961, 1955 and even earlier.
+The Best Vintages of Chateau La Gaffeliere are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2010, 2009 and 2005.
+I have also enjoyed truly older vintages from 1961, 1955, and even earlier.
 If you find old vintages, if they are in good shape, they could be worth taking a chance on.

-Chateau La Gaffeliere is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau La Gaffeliere is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Chateau La Gaffeliere is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
+Chateau La Gaffeliere is also good when matched with Asian dishes, and hearty fish courses like tuna, mushrooms, and pasta.